Mizuno Tadakuni: Biography

 Mizuno Tadakuni was the second son of Mizuno Tadaaki, the daimyō of Karatsu Domain.
 As his elder brother died at an early age, Tadakuni became heir in 1805 and was presented to shōgun Tokugawa Ienari and future shōgun Tokugawa Ieyoshi in a formal audience in 1807.
 In 1812, on the retirement of his father, he became head of the Mizuno clan and daimyō of Karatsu.
 He entered the service of the Tokugawa shogunate as a Sōshaban (Master of Ceremonies) at Edo Castle in 1816.
 However, faced with increasing difficulties over the policing of the foreign trade port of Nagasaki, in 1817, Tadakuni petitioned to be transferred from the Karatsu Domain to the much smaller Hamamatsu Domain in Tōtōmi Province.
 Although both domains were ranked officially at 70,000 koku, Karatsu Domain had an effective income of 253,000 koku as opposed to only 153,000 koku for Hamamatsu.
 As a consequence, this transfer was met with outrage and disbelief by his senior retainers, resulting in the seppuku of his senior advisor, but Tadakuni would not be dissuaded.
 The same year, within the shogunal administration, he received the post of Jisha-bugyō (Commissioner of Shrine and Temples).

-In 1825, Tadakuni received the post of Osaka jōdai (Castellan of Osaka), with a promotion to Lower 4th Court Rank.
-The following year (1826), he became Kyoto Shoshidai, the shogunate’s official representative to the Court in Kyoto.
+In 1825, Tadakuni received the post of Osaka-jō dai (Castellan of Osaka), with a promotion to Lower 4th Court Rank.
+The following year (1826), he became Kyoto Shoshidai, the shogunate's official representative to the Court in Kyoto.
 His courtesy title was changed from Izumi-no-kami to Echizen-no-kami.
 In 1828, Tadakuni became a Rōju.
 He steadily rose through the ranks of the Rōjū to become Senior Rōjū in 1839.